19992018/sample-blog/README.md

 # the-paragraph
 A blog website.
-Implemented using: HTML, CSS, JS, EJS, Mongo DB, Express and NodeJS This sample blog is called The Paragraph
+Implemented using: HTML, CSS, JS, EJS, Mongo DB, Express and NodeJS.\
+This sample blog is called The Paragraph\
+You can view and test out the blog website on: https://agile-peak-40167-43d354ef6327.herokuapp.com

+NB: Don't mind the front-end.
+This project started out as a front-end project but became a backend practice platform.
+I might make updates to the frontend later.
+The main purpose of this project was to test out CRUD and that works :-)

 ## How I maneouvered